-Unless you live in a bunker, you have probably heard that Hollywood’s most powerful ‘It’ couple has recently separated – Brangelina is no more.
-You might also have heard that Angelina petitioned the court to allow Brad only to have joint legal custody over their 6 shared children, with herself having the exclusive right to physical custody.
-So – what on earth does that mean?
+Unless you live in a bunker, you probably remember the shocking split of Brangelina, aka Brad Pitt, and Angelina Jolie.
+You might also have heard that Angelina petitioned the court to allow Brad only to have joint legal custody over their six shared children, with herself having the exclusive right to physical custody.
+So, what on earth does that mean?

 Regardless, even for couples like Brad and Angelina, custody orders should be specific enough to be followed without question, but flexible enough so that they will last for a long period of time.
 Courts prefer stability over modification on these orders, and given the youth of the children, the order will need to account for a fairly long period of time, and large age gaps between the children, in order to foster an environment of trust and stability.